BigBalloon8/DECINT-node/Test Environment.md

 -tt and -tr commands are only built in for testing purposes.
 It will be removed in the future.
 -tt stands for test transactions it sends a constant flow of transactions to a dist node to be sent to the network.

--tr stand for transaction rate, this will send 1 transaction per second to the network.
+-tr stand for transaction rate, this will send 1 transaction (from the main wallet to a random wallet) per second to the network.
 The maximum transaction rate will depend on how powerful your computer is, on my low spec laptop I can handle 10-20 on my PC with 16GB of RAM and ryzen 7 3800x I have tested up to 1000 transaction per second to work successfully.